jsaowji/dvdsrc/README.md

 namespace and api not final
 WIP

-# supoort
+# support

-video:
+## video:
-mpeg1: ?
+- mpeg1: ?
-mpeg2: Y (NTCS and PAL should work)
+- mpeg2: Y (NTCS and PAL should work)

-audio: (not much tested, especally non stereo)
+## audio: (not much tested, especally non stereo)
-ac3: Y
+- ac3: Y
-lpcm: Y
+- lpcm: Y
-other: not yet
+- other: not yet

 ## Usage examples